scottschiller/ArmorAlley/README.md

  • Bombs can now collide with smart missiles and take them out

- • Tank gunfire only hits bunkers if tanks are shooting at a helicopter, or another tank (bug fix: previously, tanks could destroy a bunker trying to hitan infantry on the other side.)
+ • Tank gunfire only hits bunkers if tanks are shooting at a helicopter, or another tank (bug fix: previously, tanks could destroy a bunker trying to hit an infantry on the other side.)

  • Super bunkers that are un-manned are "neutral" and dangerous to both sides, and will be shown as hostile on the radar.
 (This includes when tanks disarm a bunker by firing at it.)

  • Bomb trajectory now includes the helicopter's Y-axis velocity, and they now rotate along with their trajectory.